CMOS + stochastic nanomagnets: heterogeneous computers for probabilistic inference and learning: DISCUSSIONS

-This work demonstrates the first hardware demonstration of a heterogeneous computer combining versatile FPGAs with stochastic MTJs for probabilistic machine learning and inference.
+This work demonstrates the first hardware demonstration of a heterogeneous computer combining versatile FPGAs with stochastic MTJs for probabilistic inference and deep Boltzmann learning.
 We introduce a new variation tolerant p-bit circuit that is used to create an asynchronous clock domain, driving digital p-bits in the FPGA.
-In the process, the CMOS + sMTJ computer shows how commonly used and inexpensive PRNGs can be augmented by magnetic nanodevices to perform as well as high quality PRNGs, both in probabilistic inference and learning experiments.
+In the process, the CMOS + sMTJ computer shows how commonly used and inexpensive PRNGs can be augmented by magnetic nanodevices to perform as well as high-quality PRNGs (without the resource overhead), both in probabilistic inference and learning experiments.
 Our CMOS + sMTJ computer also shows the first demonstration of training a deep Boltzmann network in a 32-node Chimera topology, leveraging the asynchronous dynamics of sMTJs.
-Careful comparisons with existing digital circuits show the true potential of integrated sMTJs which can be scaled up to million p-bit densities far beyond the capabilities of present day CMOS technology.
+Careful comparisons with existing digital circuits show the true potential of integrated sMTJs which can be scaled up to million p-bit densities far beyond the capabilities of present day CMOS technology (see Supplementary Section ~\ref{sec:roadmap} for detailed benchmarking and a p-computing roadmap).